Trump denies report claiming he made disparaging remarks about fallen service members - KTBB News, Weather, Talk

 ABC News has not independently confirmed The Atlantic report, which cites four unnamed sources with direct knowledge in making the claims.

-Landing in Washington late Thursday night after a campaign rally in Pennsylvania, the president — visibly angry — delivered a 7-minute diatribe to reporters who had traveled on Air Force One.
+Landing in Washington late Thursday night after a campaign rally in Pennsylvania, the president – visibly angry – delivered a seven-minute diatribe to reporters who had traveled on Air Force One.

 “I would be willing to swear on anything that I never said that about our fallen heroes.
 There’s nobody that respects them more,” Trump said.